Whether it’s a cleansing detox programme or an anti-stress retreat, treat yourself to a break tailored to your precise problem area.

 What you need to know about your Ayurvedic treatment

 Every treatment or programme starts with an examination and consultation with a specialist.
 During this initial consultation, the appropriate treatment method for your Dosha type and individual problem area is determined.

 After a treatment – especially after massages and detox treatments – wrap up in warm clothing.
 The body’s channels (Srotas) have been opened, making you more susceptible to colds.
 We recommend wearing a hat, scarf and thick socks.

 Avoid eating heavy meals after a treatment, and choose easily digestible foods instead.

 Spend the rest of the day doing relaxing activities.
 Avoid excessive physical exertion and stress.
 Treat yourself to peace and quiet – this is the perfect time to read a good book!

 Whether you seek to treat a specific problem or are simply after some well-earned pampering, Ayurvedic treatments provide a gentle path to long-lasting wellbeing.
-At the Mandira Resort, we offer a very wide range of healing treatments – the perfect way to unwind and recharge your batteries.
+At the Ayurveda Resort Mandira, we offer a very wide range of healing treatments – the perfect way to unwind and recharge your batteries.